Rajat-njit/enhanced-calculator/README.md

         return ops[op_name]
 ```

-💡 **Why:** Simplifies adding new operations — just define a new class and register it.

----

-### 🕹️ Command Pattern — `command_pattern.py`
+### » Command Pattern — `command_pattern.py`

-Encapsulates user actions as objects, enabling queuing, reuse, and undo.
+**Purpose:** Encapsulates a user's request (e.g., "add 5 7") as an object.
+This object contains everything needed to execute the request.

+**Benefit:** This encapsulation allows us to easily queue commands, log them, and most importantly, support **undo/redo** operations.
+The history stack stores these command objects, not just the results.

 ```python
 class OperationCommand: